dagiteferi/ai-portfolio-platform/backend/Docs/backend_rag_document.md

     *   Defines a core `persona` for Dagi, establishing the AI's identity and overall communication style.
     *   Sets `core_instructions` for the AI (e.g., "answer *only* from knowledge base," "never mention being an AI," "politely decline private info").
 These instructions act as essential guardrails for the LLM's behavior.
     *   Applies `role`-specific `tone_guideline` (e.g., a professional tone for recruiters, a warm and helpful tone for general visitors) to tailor the interaction style based on the inferred user role.
+    *   **Crucially, it emphasizes the importance of the "current" role by explicitly instructing the AI to prioritize and highlight any information where `is_current` is `True` in the metadata.**
     *   Combines all these elements—persona, core instructions, tone guidelines, and crucially, the `retrieved_docs` (from the RAG process)—into a single, powerful `final_prompt`.
 This comprehensive prompt is then sent to the Gemini LLM, providing it with all the necessary context and directives to generate an accurate and appropriate response.

 ### `vector_db/faiss_manager.py` - The Vector Database Manager